NiborGnu/witch-hunt/README.md

 ---
 + ### Home Page:

+    - Background image is put in the html body of the page

     - Represent:

         * The consept of the page
         * Invite intrest to read more

+    - The page is responsive on all common screen sizes.

         ![Responsive Mockup](documentation/home-screen.png)